FallenDeity/discord.py-masterclass/docs/slash-commands.md

 # Slash Commands

-A slash command is one of the types of client-integrated interactions a bot can create.
+A slash command is one of the types of application commands a bot can create.
 Unlike prefix and hybrid commands, these do not require the message content intent.

 Application commands are native ways to interact with apps in the Discord client.
 There are 3 types of commands accessible in different interfaces: the chat input, a message's context menu (top-right menu or right-clicking in a message), and a user's context menu (right-clicking on a user).